MicrosoftDocs/dynamics-365-ai/ai-docs/sales/prereq-sales-insights-app.md

 -	You must have an administrator or similar role.

--	You must have a Dynamics 365 for Sales organization.
+-	You must have a Dynamics 365 Sales organization.

 -	You must purchase a [Dynamics 365 Sales Insights](https://portal.office.com/Signup/MainSignUp.aspx?OfferId=5be85c9f-df71-4bcf-ac2f-b2a05b4a1f99) license.